 When Is Rainbow Baby Day?
 It's The Most Meaningful Holiday

-Because the day is so emotional, you might not know how to celebrate the holiday if you're part of the rainbow baby community.
-You may want to use the day to share a little bit of your story as Twitter user @Coach_Meyer did above.
-Or even write a novel-length post about your experience.
-It can be therapeutic and will spread awareness about rainbow babies.
+If you are part of the rainbow baby community, there are many ways you can acknowledge both your angel baby and rainbow baby on this emotional day, but what is most important is that you do what feels right to you.
+Whether you post a short and sweet Tweet to share a bit of your story or write a novel-length post about your experience, publicly recognizing your rainbow-baby-parent status can be therapeutic and spread awareness about rainbow babies.
 It may also comfort other parents who have lost a pregnancy or have rainbow babies of their own, giving them an opportunity to take joy in their new pregnancy or give them hope they can conceive again.

-Likewise, posting a rainbow baby pregnancy announcement or snapshot of you with your miracle child can both honor your lost one's legacy and help you express your love for your living family, as well as make other parents feel less alone.
-Or if you want to keep your observance of the holiday private, instead just taking a few moments with your family to think about what your rainbow baby means to you, that's a perfect way to acknowledge the holiday, too.
-You should celebrate your whole family in the way that feels right for you, whether that be publicly sharing your story or just taking a few moments to reflect on the path it took to get the family you have now.
+But don't feel pressured to post a rainbow baby pregnancy announcement or snapshot of you with your miracle child if you don't feel comfortable.
+If you want to keep your observance of the holiday private, instead just taking a few moments with your family to think about what your rainbow baby means to you and reflect on the path it took to get the family you have now is a beautiful way to acknowledge the holiday, too.

 Losing a child is unimaginable, and nothing can replace them, not even a new baby.
 Rainbow Baby Day creates space for all your children, and that's something worth celebrating.